mmomtchev/mmomtchev/README.md

 My projects:

+* [libnode](https://github.com/mmomtchev/libnode) - Node.js-as-a-shared-library allowing easy calling of JS code from compiled C and C++ applications through the Node-API (C) and `node-addon-api` (C++) interfaces with Ubuntu/Debian packages, created as part of GSoC 2022
 * [node-gdal-async](https://github.com/mmomtchev/node-gdal-async) - I am actively developing the GDAL bindings for Node.js which used to be abandoned by its creator
   - [ndarray-gdal](https://github.com/mmomtchev/ndarray-gdal) is the [scijs](https://github.com/scijs/ndarray) plugin
   - [gdal-exprtk](https://github.com/mmomtchev/gdal-exprtk) is the [ExprTk.js](https://github.com/mmomtchev/exprtk.js) plugin